Climate change in Nigeria: Current climate

-Within the same period, highest one-day rainfall value of 223.5mm was recorded in Abakiliki in the southeast which caused flooding that evacuated 5,000 residents.
-Flood and windstorm displaced no fewer than 7,290 people, killed 67 persons, destroyed above 3,900 homes and many farms in five northern states namely Sokoto, Kano, Kastina, Kebbi and Zamfara.
-Properties worth over 700million Naira were also destroyed.
-The Federal Government disbursed a total sum of 3 billion Naira from the Ecological fund within this period.
+Nigeria has three different climate zones: a Sahelian hot and semi-arid climate in the north, a tropical monsoon climate in the south, and a tropical savannah environment in the center regions.
+While the core regions only get one rainy and one dry season, the southern parts see heavy rainfall from March to October.
+There is a lot of annual variances in the north, which causes droughts and flooding.
+The mean annual temperature of the country varies greatly between coastal and interior regions; the plateau has a mean temperature between 21 °C and 27 °C, while the interior lowlands typically see temperatures above 27 °C. There is variation in rainfall from April to October, and the average annual temperature is 26.9 °C.

 Nigeria has a tropical climate with two seasons: (wet and dry).
-Inland areas especially those in the northeast, experience the greatest fluctuations in temperatures as before the onset of rains, temperatures sometimes rise as high as 44 °C and drops to 6 °C between December to February.
+Inland areas especially those in the northeast, experience the greatest fluctuations in temperatures as before the outset of rains, temperatures sometimes rise as high as 44 °C and drops to 6 °C between December and February.
 In Maiduguri, the maximum temperature may rise to 38 °C in April and May while in the same season frosts might occur at night.

-For example in Lagos, the average high is 31 °C and low is 23 °C in January and 28 °C and 23 °C in June.
-The southeast regions especially located around the coast like Bonny (south of Port Harcourt), east of Calabar receive the highest amount of annual rainfalls of around 4,000 millimeters.
+For example, in Lagos, the average high is 31 °C and low is 23 °C in January and 28 °C and 23 °C in June.
+The southeast regions especially located around the coast like Bonny Island (south of Port Harcourt), east of Calabar receive the highest amount of annual rainfalls of around 4,000 millimeters.

 Changes in climate

 Climate change in Nigeria is shifting climate regions.
-The step region in the North is set to expand southwards, and tropical monsoon regions in the South are moving northwards, replacing tropical rainforest.
+The desert region in the North is receding North, steppe region in the North is set to expand southwards, the tropical savanna climate is expanding, and tropical monsoon regions in the South are moving northwards, replacing tropical rainforest.

-Nigeria Meteorological Agency (NiMet) in its 2019 seasonal rainfall prediction, predicted that 2019 will be another hot year.
-The mean annual variability and trend of rainfall over Nigeria in the last six decades depicts several inter-annual fluctuations and responsible for extreme climate events such as droughts and floods in many parts of the country.